 Today’s Follow Friday is about the Chicora Foundation and Southern Genealogical Research in the United States.

-The Chicora Foundation is a Columbia, South Carolina non-profit heritage preservation organization founded in 1983.
+The Chicora Foundation is a Columbia, South Carolina, non-profit heritage preservation organization founded in 1983.
 Their work includes archaeological and historical research throughout the Southeastern United States, public education (primarily in South Carolina), and work in conservation and preservation with museums, libraries, archives, historic organizations, and private citizens.
 One of their four specializations is cemetery preservation, particularly for African American cemeteries.

 Genealogists working in the southern United States should find Chicora’s archeological newsletters of interest, particularly those including articles about cemetery and gravesite preservation in the South.
-They also offer four publications of interest:

 Cemetery Disaster Planning.
 28 pp. This booklet provides immediate advice on why and how to prepare a disaster plan for your cemetery, reviewing some of the more common cemetery problems, including hurricanes, tornadoes, flooding, and vandalism.
 It provides comprehensive and up-to-date information on recovery techniques, including FEMA funding.
 The booklet can be downloaded here.